Modeling and forecasting subnational age distribution of death counts: Cumulative distribution function transformation

 \section{Cumulative distribution function transformation}

+To model life-table death counts, there exists a range of transformations, including centered log-ratio transformation \citep{Aitchison86}, $\alpha$-transformation \citep{SH25b}, and CDF transformation \citep{SH24}.
+Among the three, the CDF transformation can handle not only zero counts but also the monotonicity constraint.
 In the CDF transformation, we first convert an age distribution of death for each year to a probability by dividing its radix $10^5$.
 Via the cumulative sum, we transform a probability density function into a CDF,